EnochPoon/Python-Course/public/lessons/lesson03.md

     print("The number is less than or equal to 10")
 ```

+<b class="important-note" /> If you look at the above code, you notice that everything inside the nested `if`/`else` statements (`if x < 90: ... else: ...`) is also indented one extra tab ahead.
+Therefore, the print statements inside those nested conditional statements must be indented twice in total.
+Again, indentation really matters here.

 Try running the above program with different inputs.
 Compare results when the input is `40` versus `91` versus `8`.

 An equivalent program without nested conditions would look like this: